Ghostwriting (for a business)

 How Ayahuasca Helped Me Puke My Way to Better Mental Health, selected to be part of the Trips Worth Telling series, put out in conjunction with Michael Pollan’s book, “How to Change Your Mind on his research into psychedelics

 Samples (matrices and other documents of interest only to Content Strategists) available upon request.

 Ah, another life this was.
 I was building websites way back when they were just HTML.

 Legend of the Mantamaji

-Most of the sites I’ve built are long gone, but I have one legacy client I’m still supporting, and his site is my favorite of them all.
+Since I was building websites in the 2000s most of the sites I’ve built are long gone, but I have one legacy client I’m still supporting, and his site is my favorite of them all.
 Legend of the Mantamaji is a website built to market Eric Dean Seaton’s fantastic graphic novel series.